ktorch/ktorch/docs/devices.rst

 Moving to device
 ****************

-Once a PyTorch object is established on a device, it can be moved with the :function:`to`.
+Once a PyTorch object is established on a device, it can be moved with the :func:`to`.
 The typical case is to create a tensor or module on a device, then move to a CUDA device via ```to``.